BpAAP/LC3CustomVM/examples/README.md

 Then it does the opposite of the maths before and ends up with `ACC: #`.
 Run it with the `-Debug` option and see the values grow in the accumulator. (`ACC: #`).

+## Factorial
+Uses the multiply program above inside a subroutine.
+Run it with the `-Debug` option and see the values grow in the accumulator. (`ACC: #`).
+The final value given by `ACC: #` is the result of the multiplication.

+## Power
+Uses the multiply program above inside a subroutine.
+Run it with the `-Debug` option and see the values grow in the accumulator. (`ACC: #`).
+The final value given by `ACC: #` is the result of the multiplication.

+# Infinite Counter
+Accumulator counts up forever.